vegarant/cww/README.md

-# Continuous Walsh sampling and wavelet reconstruction (CWW)
+# CWW - Continuous Walsh sampling and wavelet reconstruction
 This software implements the change of basis matrix between a Walsh sampling basis and orthonormal wavelet reconstruction basis using fast transforms in one and two dimensions.
 It is accompanied by numerous easy examples.

 ## Dependencies